 Building on the above point, you should also improve your photography knowledge and keep track of trends.
 The world of photography moves fast – different techniques and styles come in and out of fashion.

-Camera manufacturers are continually improving products and creating new gear that could help improve your craft.
+Camera manufacturers are continually improving products and releasing new gear that could help improve your craft.
 You could subscribe to a photography magazine or check out popular photo blogs for news and new releases.

 Creativity is the key to standing out from the competition.
 Consider this – there are many other commercial photographers creating similar photography to yours.
 What makes your work stand out?
 Why should a client pick you over someone else?

 Being creative and thinking outside the box is a potential way to do this.
 We often tend to play it safe and stick with what we know.
 Whilst this produces reliable results, it doesn’t make for particularly inspiring photography.
 Be creative – use your imagination and put a different twist on your photography.